Learning guitar is a challenging endeavor and I'm passionate about making it easier!

-Barre Chords & Technique
+Barre Chords and Technique

 You can see how barre chords are built from the open position and moved up fret by fret.
 Don’t expect to play barre chords cleanly at first – you won’t.
-Try to roll the first finger that forms the barre a little, rather than it lying flat across the fretboard and apply just enough pressure to get a clean sound.
+Try to roll the first finger that forms the barre a little, rather than it lying flat across the fretboard, and apply just enough pressure to get a clean sound.
 If you push too hard you will just be wasting energy.
-It is more about repetition and your fingers learning to fine tune their position.
-Keep practicing until you can move between different barre chords smoothly and your fingers instinctively form the correct positions.
+It is more about repetition and your fingers learning to fine-tune their position.
+Keep practicing until you can move between different barre chords smoothly and your fingers instinctively from the correct positions.
 Keep your nails short, your strings clean and practice with a metronome or drum machine starting with slow tempos, graduating to faster beats by 5 BPM.

 Playing Arpeggiated Chords